-Jean Edmonds Towers is a 2-tower downtown office complex comprising of two 20-storey office towers and encompassing half of a city block from Kent Street to Slater Street/Laurier Avenue.
-Built between 1970-1974.
-The building is located a few blocks from the Parliamentary Precinct and is within easy walking distance from the new Parliament Station LRT station.
-The building is owned by Morguard and an institutional partner on a 49.9% - 50.1% basis, respectively, and is essentially fully leased to the Federal Government.
+Jean Edmonds Towers is a two-tower downtown office complex comprising two 20-storey towers that is essentially fully leased to the Federal Government.
+The property encompassing half of a city block from Kent Street to Slater Street/Laurier Avenue and is located a few blocks from the Parliamentary Precinct and is within easy walking distance from an LRT station.
+It was originally built in 1970, with substantial renovations in 1994 as well as from 2018 to present.
+The building is owned by Morguard and an institutional partner on a 49.9%/50.1% basis, respectively.